 Bank access points for spring chinook include the same ones used for fall chinook, listed above.

-While the Nestucca River is often closed to coho fishing, this is a river system that may host a limited harvest fishery for silvers when the run forecasts are very good.
+While the Nestucca River is often closed to coho fishing, this is a river system that may host a limited harvest fishery for wild silvers when the run forecasts are very good.

 Be sure to check ODFW’s website for in-season changes (usually posted sometime in August) that affect the coming season in September and October, if there is one.